danpeirce/Grove_LCD_Mono_Backlight/README.md

 ### Initialization
 Before we use this lcd, we should initialize it.
 You can use this function:

-    lcd.begin(16, 2, 17, 16);
+    lcd.begin(16, 2, 4, 5);

-This means that this lcd has 16 columns and 2 rows and uses the I2C-Connection with pins 17 as SDA and pin 16 as SCL.
+This means that this lcd has 16 columns and 2 rows and uses the I2C-Connection with pins GPIO4 as SDA and pin GPIO 5 as SCL.

-### Change Color of Backlight
-One of Grove - LCD RGB Backlight's most important feature is changing the backlight color.
-It's very simple; just use the folowing function:

-    void setRGB(int r, int g, int b);

 ### Clear Display